cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 ### The `ucontrol getBlock` instruction

 The `ucontrol getBlock` instruction is an example of instruction which has output parameters.
-Also, we know it is an instruction which doesn't modify the Mindustry World and therefore is safe.
-Had it not be known by Mindcode, it could be defined like this:
+Also, we know it is an instruction that doesn't modify the Mindustry World and therefore is safe.
+Had it not been known by Mindcode, it could be defined like this:

 ```Mindcode
 // Using 'getBlock2' as a name to avoid clashing with the existing function name